 If you're looking for buds with a more comfortable fit, check out the Bose QuietComfort Ultra Earbuds Truly Wireless.
 They have a shallower silicone ear tip design, which puts less pressure on your ear canal for better comfort.
 The trade-off is that they block less high-pitched noise but still do a solid job of filtering out low- and mid-frequency noises like rumbling bus engines or ambient chatter.
 While they don't support Sony's proprietary LDAC, they can use aptX Adaptive, a codec that dynamically adjusts your audio content, providing either lower or higher latency for streaming video or better audio quality.
 However, unlike the Sony, the Bose don't support multi-device pairing.

-If you want top-notch earbuds with your Android device, check out the Jabra Elite 10 True Wireless.
-While they lack the LDAC codec on the Sony WF-1000XM5 Truly Wireless, they still offer a stable connection with multi-device connectivity.
+If you want top-notch earbuds with your Android device, check out the Jabra Elite 8 Active Gen 2 True Wireless.
+While they lack the LDAC codec available on the Sony WF-1000XM5 Truly Wireless, they still offer a stable connection with multi-device connectivity.
 Unlike the Sony, these earbuds have a less invasive fit thanks to their ergonomic silicone ear tips that don't go in as deep.
-Plus, their semi-open backs help relieve pressure that can feel unpleasant if you're sensitive to that vacuum-like sensation with some ANC buds.
-Despite a less invasive fit and semi-open design, their combined noise cancelling and isolation do an outstanding job of cutting out the low rumbles of buses and shrieking brakes on your commute.
+This avoids putting pressure on your ear canal, so you won't feel that vacuum-like sensation with these buds.
+Despite a less invasive fit, their noise cancelling and isolation do an outstanding job of cutting out the low rumbles of buses and shrieking brakes on your commute.

-The default sound supplies a good amount of bass, natural mids, and somewhat bright treble, which you can additionally adjust to taste in the OS-agnostic app, alongside access to spatial audio.
+The default sound supplies a good amount of bass, natural mids, and bright treble, which you can additionally adjust to taste in the OS-agnostic app.
 You can adjust sidetone and HearThrough volumes in the app, alongside remapping controls.
-Their continuous 7.5-hour battery life is a bit shy of a full workday, but you can top them up in the case, which holds about three extra recharges.
-On the downside, they lack low-latency codecs or a low-latency mode, and while some apps and devices can offset latency, this can pose an issue for streaming videos in some cases.
+Their continuous 7.9-hour battery life is a bit shy of a full workday, but you can top them up in the case, which holds three extra charges.
+On the downside, they lack a low-latency codec, which can pose an issue for streaming videos or gaming on your phone.
+However, plugging the case into your device via USB-C activates Bluetooth LE's LC3 codec, which can reduce latency.

-If you watch a lot of videos, you can consider earbuds such as the Sennheiser MOMENTUM True Wireless 3, packing a much greater selection of codecs, including aptX Adaptive (Low Latency).
-However, these are chunkier earbuds and can feel less comfortable than the Jabra.
+If you watch a lot of videos, you can also consider earbuds such as the Sennheiser MOMENTUM True Wireless 4, which pack a greater selection of codecs, including aptX Adaptive (Low Latency).
+However, they are chunkier earbuds and can feel less comfortable than the Jabra.

 The Nothing Ear Truly Wireless are the best buds we've tested for Android at this price point.
 They're comfortable, very well-built, and bring a broad feature set to the table.
-These slick, chrome-accented earbuds come equipped with ANC, 7.5 hours of continuous battery life (with almost four extra charges in the case), and support for common Bluetooth codecs like AAC and SBC, as well as the high-resolution LDAC and LHDC codecs.
+These slick, chrome-accented earbuds come equipped with ANC and 7.5 hours of continuous battery life, just shy of our previous pick, the Jabra Elite 8 Active Gen 2 True Wireless 7.9-hour battery life.
+Unlike the Jabra, however, the Nothing support the Hi-Res LDAC and LHDC codecs.
 Plus, they support Google Fast Pair for seamless pairing with Android devices.

 These buds have an excellent default sound profile, with tight bass that's not overbearing, buttery mids, and a smooth treble range response.
 There's plenty of scope for further customization in the Android-compatible companion app, which lets you adjust the sound with a graphic EQ and presets.
 That said, while their ANC is serviceable and will help isolate you against some common scenarios, they don't attenuate against external noise quite as well as the Sony LinkBuds S Truly Wireless.
 While they're a bit pricier, the Sony also deliver audio more consistently and feature support for Sony 360 Reality audio, which can create a more immersive listening experience.
 That said, their default sound profile isn't as balanced, and their mic has a worse recording quality and noise-handling performance.